getlarge/frontin/README.md

 ## Installation

-To get started with this project, follow the 3-step installation, described here.

 ### 1. frontin *client*

-*Before running the client, be sure you have already completed steps 1 and 2, and have both MQTT Broker and HTTP Server running in separate terminal windows.*
+*Before running the client, be sure you have both MQTT Broker and HTTP Server running in separate terminal windows.*

 Configure your instance by copying and editing config/local.env.sample.js in a new config/local.env.js file.